Biblical Theology

 Application:

-In conclusion, Judges 19:22 portrays a distressing event that exposes the moral decline and lawlessness of the time.
+Judges 19:22 portrays a distressing event that exposes the moral decline and lawlessness of the time.
 It serves as a warning against abandoning God’s moral standards, succumbing to mob mentality, and neglecting the need for godly leadership.
-As believers, we are called to uphold righteousness, reject sinful behaviour, and promote God’s design for human relationships.
+As believers, we are called to uphold righteousness, reject sinful behavior, and promote God’s design for human relationships.

 Share this: